kent-rasmussen/azt/INSTALL.md

     - On Windows, if the above gives you problems, it may work to do the following:
         - `python -m pip install pipwin`
         - `pipwin install pyaudio`
-        - to get this and python optional dependencies, too: `pipwin install pyaudio Pillow lxml`
+        - to get optional dependencies, too: `pipwin install Pillow` and `pipwin install lxml` (one at a time)
     - On Linux (and Mac?), `pyaudio` may in turn have a dependency of `portaudio19-dev`, which you should install with your package manager (e.g., `sudo apt-get install portaudio19-dev`).

 ### Optional dependency: PIL/Pillow